ge-high-assurance/VERDICT/README.md

   organization={IEEE}
 }
 ```
-Please refer to the [Wiki page](https://github.com/ge-high-assurance/VERDICT/wiki/Publications) for a complete list of publications related to VERDICT.
+For a complete list of publications related to VERDICT, please refer to the [Wiki page](https://github.com/ge-high-assurance/VERDICT/wiki/Publications) .

 Distribution Statement A: Approved for Public Release, Distribution Unlimited